-Root canal therapy has a high success rate at approximately 95%, and many treated teeth last a lifetime.
-However, there is always a risk of infection after a root canal procedure.
-Common reasons for complications include:
+Root canal therapy has a high success rate at approximately 95%, and many treated teeth last a lifetime1.
+However, there’s a slight chance the treated tooth may become re-infected.

 The most common root canal infection symptoms include:

 Tooth pain can manifest in many ways, including:

 Gum swelling and pain are other common symptoms of infected root canals.

 The tooth is likely infected if: